nwstephens/triton-xgboost/README.md

 ### Overview

 These files describe how to build and predictive model using XGBoost and deploy it to Triton Inference server.
-If you already have a the CUDA Toolkit and the Container Toolkit installed on NVIDIA GPU Server, you can skip the first two steps.
+The first two steps describe how to install the CUDA Toolkit and the Container Toolkit on an NVIDIA GPU server.
+The last three steps describe how to pull the containers, run the analysis and deploy the models.

 1. Choose a GPU server
 2. Configure the server